Upadacitinib

 Cardiovascular risk

-People with rheumatoid arthritis and other inflammatory conditions have an increased risk of cardiovascular disorders.
-Recent reports have associated some JAK inhibitors with an increased risk of heart related events.
-Ensure your doctor is aware of any pre-existing risk factors (e.g. high blood pressure, high cholesterol, smoking status) so they can be appropriately managed.
+People with rheumatoid arthritis and other inflammatory conditions have an increased risk of heart attacks and strokes.
+Recent reports have associated some other JAK inhibitors with an increased risk of heart attacks and similar heart problems.
+Ensure your doctor is aware of any problems that might increase your risk of heart problems (e.g. high blood pressure, high cholesterol, smoking) so they can be treated.

 Use with other medications